 We currently sell our OraQuick® Ebola test under an EUA and our only customer to date has been the CDC, which has purchased the product for field testing in Africa.
-Our ability to expand sales of this test to other customers will likely depend on the availability of government or other funding and whether we are able to obtain FDA 510(k) clearance and pre-qualification with the WHO for our product.
+There were minimal Ebola sales in 2017.
+Our ability to expand sales of this test to other customers will likely depend on the timing and extent of future outbreaks of the disease, the availability of government or other funding and whether we are able to obtain FDA 510(k) clearance and pre-qualification with the WHO for our product.